Who We Are

 Who is your pastor at HFASS?

-Pastor Wylie shares leadership with a team of lay leaders who we call Housekeepers.
-Our head housekeeper (sometimes called a Council President in other churches) we call Mrs. Hughes (see Downton Abbey).
-We also have a cantor, Jamie Halladay, who leads the choral guild (anyone who shows up to learn the hymns on Sundays at 4:20 pm) and the congregational singing during liturgy.
+Pastor Wylie shares leadership with a team of lay leaders who we call Housekeepers, sometimes called a Church Council in other churches.
+We also have a cantor, who leads the congregational singing during liturgy.

 What is the space like where you meet?